CZ P01 vs P01 Omega Holster Compatibility

 Choosing the right Mount for your OWB Holster will make or break your experience.

 The X Lock is a good to it all option.
 It’s very secure while being reasonably quick to take off.
 It’s not a quick to take off as a

 If you’re looking to add an IWB CZ P01 Omega holster to your collection, then you’ll want look at our Singleton holster.
 The Infiltrators feature a Discreet Carry Concepts MonoBlock.
 It pairs perfectly with the CZ P-01 Omega.
 The CZ P-01 Omega is an old-school style gun.
 The Singleton features a Discreet Carry Concepts MonoBlock.
 The Monobloc is a metal clip with a parkerized looking finish that perfectly matches the character of the firearm.

-The Singleton CZ P01 Omega holster has fixed retention so you won’t have to worry about losing it.
-The infiltrator is a fixed retention holster that keeps your gun secure whether you’re carrying it appendix or at three to four o’clock.
+The Singleton has fixed retention so you won’t have to worry about losing retention over time.
+The infiltrator is a fixed retention holster.
+That ensures your gun will be secure whether you’re carrying it appendix or at three to four o’clock.

 CZ P01 Omega Appendix Holster